albert-ce/wordle-auto-solver/README.md

 # Wordle Auto Solver
 ![](/res/title.png)

+> [!WARNING]
+> This repository is currently under active development, run the code at your own risk

 ## Description
 This repository contains a Wordle Auto Solver, a tool designed to automate the solving of Wordle puzzles.
 The approach used in this solver is inspired by the methods discussed by *Games Computer Play* in his YouTube videos:
 - [Simulating Wordle: in search of the perfect strategy](https://youtu.be/ZCSajRqzYyg?si=3bOTbp9qbbUQmoCU)